 Awards may be given in the following categories: Service, Academic Achievement (as determined by GPA in the final year of High School), Citizenship (i.e., Special Contribution to the School), and Outstanding Effort.
 The Director may also give the John Mestayer Award to the Senior who best exemplifies compassion, fortitude and inspiration.

-For the academic year 2018-2019, please be advised that the team is reviewing the types of prizes we offer and how we award them.
+Please be advised that the types of prizes we offer and how we award them are currently under review.

 Outside of the academic calendar, the school offers a variety of optional experiences and camps for our students for additional fees.
 These camps are varied, such as a ski camp during the February holiday, an outdoor activity camp during summer vacation and an English as an Additional Language (EAL) camp prior to the start of the school year.
 These camps are run by ISZL teaching staff exclusively for our students.
 Parents can consult the website (www.iszl.ch) or with the Director of Student Life for further information.